monopole/scratch/proposalMoveResources.md

 dependencies on core code, should [eventually move][598] out of _k8s.io/kubernetes_ and into _k8s.io/kubectl_, hence the name of the latter repo.
-Likewise no new command line API clients should appear in core.
+Likewise, no new command line API clients should appear in core.

 Such a move requires the additional repo